 - 9. In the event that the stormwater management facility becomes a danger to public safety or public health, or if it is in need of maintenance or repair, the municipality shall so notify the responsible person in writing.
 Upon receipt of that notice, the responsible person shall have fourteen (14) days to effect maintenance and repair of the facility in a manner that is approved by the municipal engineer or his designee.
 The municipality, in its discretion, may extend the time allowed for effecting maintenance and repair for good cause.
 If the responsible person fails or refuses to perform such maintenance and repair, the municipality or County may immediately proceed to do so and shall bill the cost thereof to the responsible person.
 Nonpayment of such bill may result in a lien on the property. - C. Nothing in this subsection shall preclude the municipality in which the major development is located from requiring the posting of a performance or maintenance guarantee in accordance with N.J.S.A.
-40:55D-53
+40:55D-53 LD-141-SCMD30 Rev. Ord.
+Supp.
+2/2021

-4.38.11 Penalties:
+Section 4.37.11.
+Penalties:

-Any person(s) who erects, constructs, alters, repairs, converts, maintains, or uses any building, structure or land in violation of this ordinance shall be subject to the following penalties:
+Any person(s) who erects, constructs, alters, repairs, converts, maintains, or uses any building, structure or land in violation of this ordinance shall be subject to the penalties found in Section 6.03: